-©2002, Silicon Graphics, Inc. All rights reserved.
-Silicon Graphics, SGI, IRIX, and OpenGL are registered trademarks and GL, GLX, and OpenGL Multipipe are trademarks of Silicon Graphics, Inc. The X device is a registered trademark of The Open Group in the United States and other countries.
+©2002, 2003 Silicon Graphics, Inc. All rights reserved.
+Silicon Graphics, SGI, IRIX, and OpenGL are registered trademarks and GL, GLX, OpenGL Multipipe, and Reality Center are trademarks of Silicon Graphics, Inc., in the U.S, and/or other countries worldwide.
+The X device is a registered trademark of The Open Group in the United States and other countries.